Q: How do I know if I have a personal injury case?

 This Web site, maintained by the Legal Information Institute (LII) at Cornell University Law School, provides general information about tort law, including discussion of intentional torts, negligent torts, and strict liability torts.

 This Web site contains an article from the Insurance Information Institute (III) about dog bite liability.
 The article discusses dog owners’ liability, recent developments in state legislation, important court decisions, and other related issues.

-If you or a loved one has been injured by another person’s negligence, contact the experienced personal injury lawyers at M. Blake Heath, Trial Attorney LLC at (816) 931-0048 for a free case evaluation.
+If you or a loved one has been injured by another person's negligence, contact the experienced personal injury lawyers at Heath Injury Law LLC at (816) 931-0048 for a free case evaluation.

-At M. Blake Heath, Trial Attorney LLC, we represent the victims of personal injury in the Kansas City, Missouri metro area, and the counties of Jackson, Clay, Platte, Cass, Buchanan, and Johnson – including the cities of Independence, Lees Summit, Gladstone, Raytown, Blue Springs, Liberty, Grandview, St. Joseph, Platte City, Warrensburg
+At Heath Injury Law LLC, we represent the victims of personal injury in the Kansas City, Missouri metro area, and the counties of Jackson, Clay, Platte, Cass, Buchanan, and Johnson - including the cities of Independence, Lees Summit, Gladstone, Raytown, Blue Springs, Liberty, Grandview, St. Joseph, Platte City, Warrensburg